truist/reveal.js/slides/electricity-house/electricity.md

 ## What to teach?

 * Understand electricity itself
-    * Common concepts are massively misleading
+    * Common concepts are massively misunderstood
+        * Especially grounding

 * Check your house's safety
     * Help you understand what you have